Updated: Mar 2

 I'm going to lift the hood on the Piano Twinkles now - this is what I'm listening and looking for.
 And the point is that each of these variations makes a different sound, and parent, child and teacher simultaneously need to hear and register the sound that is being made.

 Variation A: "Pepperoni Pizza"

-This quick rhythm needs to be strong and assertive with no dynamic contrast.
+This quick rhythm needs to be strong and assertive.
 The fingers move quickly with the thumb tucked in.
 With repetition the fingers get used to pulling and catching the notes - not hitting the key (very simply this looks like making a line and not a dot).

 Variation B: "pop-LONG-pop"

 As well as there being a clear dynamic contracts between the long and the pop sound, the way the fingers strike the key is different.
 In making the sonorous 'Long' sound, the finger needs to rise up in preparation for pulling the key - quite like it would if you wanted to clap your hands loudly.
 Once the key has been struck or taken (some describe the action like grabbing), the wrist moves forward so the finger is standing almost on its tip to remove any hand tension.

 The 'pop' introduces the idea of 'up sounds' the pop is a quick light movement, and on the final pop the finger has to catch the key before it fully rises.